Photo by Andre Sage of Nevada

-In most of our backyards there will be no poisonous snakes such as the venomous Western Rattlesnake, Crotalus viridis, shown at the left.
-If you do spot a snake in your backyard -- unless you live near a natural or semi-natural area -- it probably won't be venomous, at least not in North America.
-(But see box at the bottom of this page.)
+, shown at the right.
+If you do spot a snake in your backyard -- unless you live near a natural or semi-natural area

 Still, that does not mean that if you see a snake you should feel free to try to catch it.
 In many places it conceivably could be poisonous, and even non-poisonous snakes can bite.
 Besides, it's very upsetting to any wild creature to be caught.